lprhodes/homebridge-broadlink-rm/README.md

 --- | -----------
-off | A hex code string to be sent when the switch is changed to the off position. brightnessX | A hex code string where X is any brightness you wish to support e.g. "brightness100".
+off | A hex code string to be sent when the switch is changed to the off position. brightnessX | A hex code string where X is any brightness you wish to support e.g. "brightness100". on (optional) | You only need t add this if you need to send an "on" code before the "brightnessX" code is sent

 ### garage-door-opener